bagder/uncurled/README.md

 Open Source - how hard can it be?

-I have been actively involved in open source development since the early 1990s when I discovered the phenomenon of people writing source code they give away freely for others to use and modify under a certain license.
+I have been actively involved in Open Source development since the early 1990s when I discovered the phenomenon of people writing source code they give away freely for others to use and modify under a certain license.